-The Library is committed to providing high quality, student-centered services and instructional programs to all constituencies.
+The Writing and Multiliteracy Center (WMC) at CSUCI is committed to providing high quality, studentcentered services and instructional programs to all constituencies.
 Excellent faculty members, dedicated to continued intellectual and professional growth, are essential to fulfilling our commitment.
 All elements and standards of faculty performance evaluation recognize and reflect the University's Mission, including:

-- placing students at the center of the educational experience - providing library & information education that facilitates learning within and across disciplines through integrative approaches - emphasizing information literacy, experiential, and service learning - graduating students with multicultural and international perspectives
+- placing students at the center of the educational experience. - developing and providing writing, oral, visual, and multimodal education that facilitates learning within and across disciplines through integrative approaches, - cultivating writing, oral, visual, and multimodal programs, as well as experiential and service learning for WMC student tutors, - graduating students with an understanding of communication contexts and multicultural and international perspectives.

-This document provides guidelines for retention, tenure and promotion review of Library faculty members.
+This document provides guidelines for retention, tenure and promotion review of WMC faculty members.
 This document takes into consideration the current University Retention, Tenure and Promotion Policy and Procedures and the Collective Bargaining Agreement.
-Library faculty are encouraged to review both documents mentioned above before beginning the review process.
-The Library Program Personnel Standards shall apply to each faculty hired after the adoption of this document.
-Faculty members within the retention, tenure or promotion cycle at the time of this document's adoption may elect to continue under the Library PPS in force at the time of their hire.
+WMC faculty are encouraged to review both documents mentioned above before beginning the review process.
+The WMC Personnel Standards shall apply to each faculty hired after the adoption of this document.